Changes to smart charging regulations

 Now, with these changes to regulations, smart EV chargers are achievable for all!
 With default off-peak charging and complete control through an app, chargers are now sure to put the driver first.

-And it’s only more hassle-free to get your home EV charger with Egg.
+It’s only more hassle-free to get your home EV charger with Egg.